top of page

 This is a great activity to help your child manipulate sounds to create new words.

-As your child actively participates in this activity, they are building their skills of blending and segmenting sounds, which develop brilliant word attack skills.
+As your child actively participates in this activity, they are building their skills in blending and segmenting sounds, which develop brilliant word-attack skills.
 Building rhyming chains and word chains is a great way to focus attention on the skills of segmenting and blending sounds to create words.

 The grapheme tiles act as a scaffold for later learning.
 Writing can be a struggle, but it is such a worthwhile activity even if only a few words ever make it to the page.
-Handwriting reinforces the visual shape of the letter and the speech sound.
+Handwriting reinforces the letter's visual shape and the speech sound.
 I always encourage my students to say letter sounds as they write.
+Children often confuse letters, and one reason is that they don't know how to form them.
+Once students know the orientation and can write it fluently, the confusion with letter sounds disappears.

 Manipulating sounds to create new words is the most effective way to develop the sound-symbol correspondence.